 '''

-0.4
+Do you ever look at this C\underline{i}lla (0.4) er Blind D\underline{a}te.
+[Yeah I've seen that.]

+01 Arthur:

+02 Tom:

+03 Evelyn:

+[Ooh did you see that] [tonight.]

-Tom:
+04 Tom:

 [Yes.

-]
+05 Arthur:

 [D'you

 ] see t- (0.4) What do you

-05 Arthur:

-06

 make of that blackie with that lovely (0.7) lovely young girl

-07
+0.6

+08 (.) leanin' back and his great big lips (0.4) fooh(h)ooh!

+09 Evelyn: You can't f(h)a:ce it [when (0.5) a white girl gets an ]

+10 Arthur: [Well if wow word it

 pretty as a picture (.) and he were doing this round her and

-(.) leanin' back and his great big lips (0.4) £ooh(h)ooh!

-08

-09

-Evelyn:

-You can't f(h)a:ce it [when (0.5) a white girl gets an

 [Well if you were if she were your] =

-10

-Arthur:

 11

-12
+(0.4)

-Arthur:
+12 Arthur:

 = if she were your daughter Jackie what would you have

 13

 thought.

-14
+14 Jackie:

+15 Evelyn:

-Jackie:
+16 Jackie:

 >I know< well I ha didn't see it last week=

-15 Evelyn:

 [No I didn't see it last week. ]

-16

-Jackie:

-=[but Tom said la:st week didn't ] she say she li:ked coloured
+[No \underline{I} didn't see it last week.] =[but Tom said \underline{la:st} week didn't ] she say she \underline{li:ked} coloured

-17

 people or something.

 '''

-As in Excerpt 2, the first speaker - in this case Arthur - begins by initiating a questionand-answer pre-sequence in order to check that the conditions for the base sequence are in place: 'Do you ever look at this Cilla (0.4) er Blind Date.' (line 1).
-Having received the go-ahead from his audience (lines 2 to 4), he progresses his project with the base first-pair part that begins on line 5.
+As in Excerpt 2, the first speaker - in this case Arthur - begins by initiating a question-and-answer pre-sequence in order to check that the conditions for the base sequence are in place: 'Do you ever look at this Cilla (0.4) er Blind Date.' (line 1).
+Having received the go-ahead from his audience (lines 2-4), he progresses his project with the base first-pair part that begins on line 5.
 Whilst this turn is delivered as a question and therefore designed to elicit views on a topic, it also conveys a stance on that topic.
 Hence, it may be considered to embody multiple actions and, specifically, feature 'off record doings' (Levinson 2013).
 The design of this turn should in theory maximise the chance of receiving responses, and specifically responses that affiliate with the stance conveyed.
-This is because - as evident in straightforward versus complicated responses - in response to questions, response is preferred, and in response to the expression of stances, alignment is preferred (Pomerantz & Heritage 2013; Stivers 2013).
+This is because - as evident in straightforward versus complicated responses - in response to questions, response is preferred, and in response to the expression of stances, alignment is preferred (Pomerantz and Heritage 2013; Stivers 2013).
 Indeed, this sequence could be classified as a 'telling'.
-It features a story preface in the form of a question and is 'built around conveying a stance toward an event' Stivers (2013:201).
+It features a story preface in the form of a question and is 'built around conveying a stance toward an event' (Stivers 2013:201).
 As such, an evaluative stance - preferably one aligned with Arthur's - is due at the end of Arthur's turn (Stivers 2013).
 Yet on line 9, the evaluative stance Evelyn provides is not affiliative.
-She issues a direct and personal challenge: 'You can't fa:ce it [when (0.5) a white girl gets an]'.
+She issues a direct and personal challenge: 'You can't fa:ce it [when (0.5) a white girl gets an].
 More will be discussed concerning this shortly.
 First, Arthur's turn on lines 5 to 8 will be considered in finer detail.